PDIS/transcript/2023-02-28-Conversation-with-Niffer-Nan-and-Jie-Tang.md

 This seems more challenging.

 ### Audrey Tang:
 I think that the Taiwanese situation is particularly interesting because the security demands for the people working on participation in innovation, there's no dispute.
-When I talk to these people that we need to communicate to the outside world when our submarine cables are cut by earthquakes or fishing vessels, this is not something that we say, "Oh, maybe it's hypothetical."

-Maybe the government use this as excuse, because our submarine cables are being cut.
+When I talk to these people that we need to communicate to the outside world when our submarine cables are cut by earthquakes or fishing vessels, this is not something that we say, "Oh, maybe it's hypothetical.
+Maybe the government use this as excuse," because our submarine cables are being cut.

 ### Niffer Nan:
 If there are high security risks, then the requirement for government to be competent is higher.